Nottingham-CTU/REDCap-UI-Tweaker/README.md

 ### Add a 'simplified view' option to the codebook
 If enabled, a button will be added to the codebook page to show a simplified view.
-This will hide any buttons and icons from the codebook table, remove the field number column and simplify the instrument headings.
+This will hide any buttons and icons from the codebook table, remove the field number column, simplify the instrument headings and move the field annotations to a separate column.
 Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

 ### Redirect users with one project to that project
 If this option is enabled, users with only one project will be redirected to that project the first